RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 </template>
 ```

+Bootstrap-vue took the route of making the grid system into components.
+I sometimes quibble with that decision, but it is easy to use.
+In this template, the container (b-container) has a collection of rows (b-row or b-form-row).
+Each row can have up to 12 columns.
+Additional columns wrap to the next line.
+The b-col component can represent any number of columns between 1 and 12.
+You can then decide how many columns it should take up for each viewport size.

+For example, you may want bootstrap b-col to take up 12 columns (full width) on mobile so you'd specify cols="12" as an attribute on the b-col component.
+But then you might decide it should take up 6 columns (half width) on tablet so you'd specify sm="6", which is also an attribute.
+This allows you to declare in the html how a elements should be displayed, in terms of width, on each viewport.
+Pretty handy!

+Aside from the fairly decent grid system that bootstrap-vue abstracts for us, there are a number of utility components we can use.
+In this form, I only need an input, a select, and a button - so I use the bootstrap-vue version of these.
+Bootstrap has out of the box support for good accessibility on forms and the options on components can remind you of things - like setting a placeholder for example.

-A very simple form - we only need a couple of things.
+This is a very simple form - we only need a couple of things.
 We'll be sending the completed result back to the parent by emitting the result.
 Here is the script portion of the component:

 ``` javascript
 export default {